 What is Banh Mi?

-This is not an authentic Vietnamese cuisine recipe, we are not Vietnamese.
-It's our interpretation of a vegan Tofu Banh mi sandwich that we enjoyed many years ago in Philly.
+This recipe is our take on a vegan tofu Banh mi sandwich we enjoyed many years ago at a vegan Vietnamese restaurant in Philly.

 Banh Mi Sandwich Ingredients